My journey

 All of the experiences I had were how I saw them then, without any of the knowledge of what I know now.
 Insight is the biggest gift you could have, I hope I am able to pass that gift on.

-I find it helps people when I speak about my own anxiety experience journey, to get a sense of really “knowing” what anxiety and panic feels like, because, you could speak with doctor, nurse etc. and tell them how you feel, which is always a good first move to make because they can refer you to someone, and give you a health check up, but, I find that unless you leave with a sense that they really understood what is feels like, you still walk away with those fearful doubts.
+I find it helps people when I speak about my own experience or anxiety and panic disorder journey, to get a sense of really “knowing” what anxiety and panic feels like, because, you could speak with doctor, nurse etc. and tell them how you feel, which is always a good first move to make because they can refer you to someone, and give you a health check up, but, I find that unless you leave with a sense that they really understood what is feels like, you still walk away with those fearful doubts.
 There’s always a but, and a sense that they don’t get it, the doubts become, “there’s no way they know it’s anxiety, this is something else, something terrible, something more” & the fear and anxiety continues.
 I have even to my surprise over the years heard many CBT Practitioners state that they did not know you could become afraid of anxiety.

 I’ve never perceived that as a sign that they couldn’t help but that having that understanding of becoming afraid of many things, such as anxiety and panic and exiting it, is an absolute bonus when helping others and brings so much more knowledge to the table.
 All the people I have worked over the years with have noted that to be one of the most helpful and reassuring parts of our sessions.